-In accordance with the Law of the Republic of Kazakhstan "On Supporting the use of renewable energy sources", from 1 July 2021, a premium is applied to support the use of renewable energy sources based on the costs of supporting renewable energy sources and the volume of electricity supply to energy producers, which are conditional consumers.
+In accordance with the Law of the Republic of Kazakhstan "On Supporting the use of renewable energy sources", from 1 July 2021, a premium is applied to support the use of renewable energy sources based on the costs of supporting renewable energy sources and the volume of electricity supply by energy producers, which are conditional consumers and energy producers using renewable energy sources.
 The approved cap electricity tariff includes operating and interest expenses.

-We paid special attention to this matter since the cap electricity tariff and tariff for service on maintaining the readiness of power capacity impact significantly profit of the Company and, as a result, the recoverability of the carrying amount of property, plant and equipment and ability of the Company to pay borrowings on time.
-2. The Decrees of the Ministry of Energy of the Republic of Kazakhstan on approval of the cap electricity tariff other legal acts on tariff setting applicable to the Company.
+We paid special attention to this matter since the cap electricity tariff and tariff for service on maintaining the readiness of power capacity impact significantly profit of the Company and, as a result, the recoverability of the carrying amount of property, plant and equipment and ability of the Company to pay borrowings on time 2.The Decrees of the Ministry of Energy of the Republic of Kazakhstan on approval of the cap electricity tariff other legal acts on tariff setting applicable to the Company.